rawpair/rawpair/README.md

 To run RawPair smoothly in a self-hosted environment, you'll need:

-- 64-bit Linux host (Debian/Ubuntu recommended), works also on a Raspberry Pi
+- 64-bit Linux host (Debian/Ubuntu recommended), works also on a Raspberry Pi and Mac OS Sequoia (Erlang and Elixir installed through Homebrew)
 - Docker (version 20.10+)
 - Docker Compose (v2+)
 - At least 2 CPU cores and 4 GB RAM (8 GB recommended for multiple sessions)